 More About Me

-I have a partner of six years.
+I have a partner of nine years.
 He’s a culture buff.
 Through him I have learned about the world of higher culture and arts nationally and in the local area.
 I’ve met many artists, mostly singers, and it’s pretty enlivening.

 I like to bake things, so I bake cakes (particularly bundt cakes), and cookies.
 Cooking’s alright too, but not as cool as making sweets.
 Someday I want to open a cookie and baking shop.
 I also play the piano, not like a pro, but I play Bach inventions for myself, and Beatles songs.

 One of the things I like to do is dress up in self-made animal costumes and entertain people at random.
 I video tape and post everything on YouTube.
 It’s a lot of fun.
 So much fun in fact that I have a whole blog devoted to it even though I have a gallery page here as well.
 That blog resides here, go there now and check it out!
+Costumes FC was the name of my previous fursuiting project, while Larry The Lab Rat is the name of my current fursuiting project.
+(YouTube)

 I’ve posted quite a few pictures of me throughout this article, but I actually have a whole gallery on here.
 I didn’t think everybody would want to see so many pictures of me unless they were really interested in me.
 You should be able to find the gallery links on the right sidebar underneath the main menu.